just-ai/jaicf-kotlin/channels/alexa/README.md

 - Create new [AWS Lambda](https://aws.amazon.com/lambda/) with Java 11 runtime and add _Alexa Skills Kit_ trigger.
 - Build your JAICF project using shadowJar [as described here](https://github.com/just-ai/jaicf-kotlin/blob/master/examples/game-clock/build.gradle.kts) and upload the resulting JAR file to your lambda.
-- Define the full name of your handler in _Runtime settings_, for example `com.justai.jaicf.examples.gameclock.channel.AWSLambda::handleRequest`
+- Define the full name of your handler in _Runtime settings_, for example `com.just-ai.jaicf.examples.gameclock.channel.AWSLambda::handleRequest`

 #### 6. Provide custom intents